Kids celebrate New Year's Eve at the downtown library

 BATON ROUGE - Sunday morning, the River Center Library held its traditional New Year's Eve celebration for the little ones.

-There was a clown, a stilt walker, plus arts and crafts.
+There was a clown, a stilt walker, and arts and crafts.

-"One of the great assets of baton rouge our library here has helped to coordinated and family fun opportunity as we celebrate New Year's Eve," Mayor-President Sharon Weston Broome said.
+"One of the great assets of Baton Rouge -- our library here -- has helped to coordinated and family fun opportunity as we celebrate New Year's Eve," Mayor-President Sharon Weston Broome said.

 The kids even had a chance to countdown as they watched the red stick raise high up in the air.